sitdownwithme/DAE-PROJECTS/docs/_pages/about.md

 ## Who I Am

 Hello!
-I'm Jordan Fields, a passionate developer and problem-solver currently studying at DAE.

-Despite experiencing trauma, I never imagined I would find myself in a web development class truly enjoying it.
-Life is about recognizing opportunities and embracing the bridges that come our way - crossing them with confidence.
-Welcome to my perspective; feel free to explore and enjoy the journey.

-When I'm not coding, you can find me building endless memories with my family.
-You might catch me at the nearest beach, track, or SkyZone.
-I believe self-care is invaluable, while living expenses are just part of the journey.
+I'm Jordan Fields — a lifelong learner and aspiring SOC Analyst currently studying at DAE.
+My journey is guided by faith, purpose, and a strong commitment to growth.
+I’m motivated by the importance of building a lasting legacy and staying grounded in what truly matters, while chasing my dreams and allowing God to direct my steps.

+When I'm not coding or working on projects, I’m enjoying life’s moments — whether staying active, outdoors, or simply embracing time that reminds me why I push forward.
+I believe growth isn’t just about advancing in technology, but about becoming wiser and stronger along the way.

 ## My Values

-- **Continuous Learning:** I believe in harmony and coexistence, fostering growth through understanding.
-- **Collaboration:** I thrive in team environments where diverse perspectives lead to innovative solutions.
-- **Quality:** I'm committed to excellence in every mission.
-We all have goals - it's business, not personal.
-- **Problem-Solving:** Strategic thinking is underrated, yet it has been transformative in my life.
+- **Faith & Purpose:** I trust God’s plan and lean on resilience to keep moving forward.
+- **Continuous Learning:** Always exploring, always improving, never settling.
+- **Collaboration:** I want to work with people who care more about impact than status, who are excited to build together.
+- **Balance:** True success includes peace of mind and meaningful connections.
+- **Excellence:** Whatever I commit to, I give it my all — with focus, discipline, and integrity.

 ## Career Aspirations